Skip to Main Content

 On the Florida Administrative Code and Florida Administrative Register homepage, type the Florida Statutes section number for which you want to find rules into the full search box:

-This will give you a list of all of the adminstrative rules that contain the statute number somewhere in the text or history line.
+This will give you a list of all of the administrative rules that contain the statute number somewhere in the text or history line.
 To search for a statute's subsection, you must put the search in quotation marks: "1001.74(4)".
 Otherwise, the search engine will interpret the search as a bad Boolean search.
 As it happens, all of the rules promulgated under this statute's subsection have been repealed.

 The paper Florida Administrative Code has a statutory cross-reference table in the finding aids volumes.